sigfredonin/Z80-John-Bell-80-280/README.md

 How is one to know?

-In his book *Build Your Z80 Own Computer*, Steve Ciarcia gives as the reason for an automatic power-on reset as causing the CPU to delay executing instructions until the rest of the computer is powered up.
+In his book *Build Your Own Z80 Computer*, Steve Ciarcia gives as the reason for an automatic power-on reset to cause the CPU to delay executing instructions until the rest of the computer is powered up and ready to respond to CPU signals.
-He mentions delays of 35-50 milliseconds for a computer that will eventually include memory and I/O subsystems, including parallel and serial I/O, a keyboard, and a CRT controller for an ASCII terminal.
+He mentions delays of 35-50 milliseconds for a computer that would eventually include memory and I/O subsystems, including parallel and serial I/O, a keyboard, and a CRT controller for an ASCII terminal.
 However, for a single-board computer, such as the John Bell Engineering 80-280,